 Home is a small condo with an even smaller lanai that doubles as my workshop / studio.
 Our condo association does not allow homeowners to plant outside their units but I still wanted to create a garden spot.
 What better place than in my work area.

 Luckily, the lanai is enclosed but, in Florida, an enclosed lanai gets incredibly hot in the Summer.
-Good news is that I favor cacti and succulents that like
+Good news is that I favor cacti and succulents that like the environment that I can provide them.

 With limited space, I decided that a short, narrow plant stand would be ideal.
 It needed to be open to allow light to reach lower shelves.
 After thinking about ways to build it myself, I had one of those magical “ah-ha” moments...a shoe rack.